How Much Antioxidants Do You Need Per Day?: Superfoods and Supplements to Hit Your Optimal Intake

 [Related: 8 Ways to Improve Heart Health Naturally]

 Red cabbage adds the perfect crunch to many dishes, and it can also help you reach your antioxidant intake goals.
-It’s also a good source of vitamin K, and it provides your body with small amounts of calcium.
+Red cabbage also provides calcium and is a good source of vitamin K which promotes clotting and fast wound healing

 Antioxidant-Rich Supplements